How I Came to Jerusalem,

 That’s how the idea for this website was born.

 The idea was great, but I didn't know anything about how to build a website.
 In fact lots of people tried to convince me to get into blogging instead.
-But after much research, I found that many successful websites I knew had one thing in common - they used a company called SBI to help them build their site.
+But after much research, I found that many successful websites I knew had one thing in common - they used a company called Solo Build It to help them build their site.
 I also determined that blogging was not the right choice for me (here's why a website was right and blogging wasn't.)
-So I got SBI, which led me by the hand through the wonderful journey of building this site.
+So I got Solo Build It, which led me by the hand through the wonderful journey of building this site.

 And that’s how come my kids and I go exploring all over town once more, while I can legitimately claim I’m working, too, researching the next article for this site.
 Although, to be honest, it feels more like playing …